stephenjamesada/stephenjamesada/README.md

 **Other Languages**: Ruby

 > I separated Ruby from the Work Focus languages due to me using Ruby more for hobby projects rather than for professional work... but I may learn Rails later on.
+As for Go and TS, these are languages that I aim to be professional in, but I need to actually learn them first.
+I'm good with Python.

 ## What I Do